nicopap/cuicui/design_doc/rich_text/informal_grammar.md

 This text may contain sub-sections, sub-sections may contain other sub-sections.
-A subsection is defined similarly to a sections, but cannot contain the same metadata as the section that contains it.
+A subsection is defined similarly to a sections, but cannot contain the same metadata as the section that contains it, recursively.

 `balanced_text` have balanced `[]`, `{}` and `()`, to opt-out of balance
 checking for those delimiter, escape them with `\\`.